 The Nuclear Weapons Ban Treaty

-The Real Cost of Nuclear Weapons: Our nuclear disarmament working group put together this powerful video highlighting difference between basic lifesaving pandemic response versus the enormous cost of nuclear weapons.
+The Real Cost of Nuclear Weapons.
+This powerful video highlighting difference between basic lifesaving pandemic response versus the enormous cost of nuclear weapons.
 Take two minutes and learn more about the real cost of nuclear weapons.
 (English, French, Dutch, Spanish, Filipino, Italian, and German versions available on the PCI YouTube channel)